 Seek medical attention immediately if you suspect you may have incurred a brain injury after an accident.
 While you may feel okay, the symptoms of a brain injury may not show up right away and could even take hours or days to appear.

 A doctor can pinpoint signs of TBI and conduct Computerized Tomography (CT) or Magnetic Resonance Imaging (MRI).
 These tests will allow your doctor to treat the TBI before it worsens.
 Also, armed with the doctor’s report, you can pursue your accident claim.

 After suffering a TBI, you may have to undergo extensive medical care that may require surgery, prolonged hospital stays, and numerous therapies, which can drain your finances and affect your ability to work.

 You will need to file an accident claim to recover your losses.
 Unfortunately, this is not always easy.
 The insurer will likely try to find reasons to devalue or reject your injury claim.
-It is, therefore, important to seek the help of an experienced personal injury attorney to help protect your rights and ensure you get fair compensation.
+It is, therefore, essential to seek the help of an experienced personal injury attorney to help protect your rights and ensure you get fair compensation.

 We Are Here to Help

 At Apicella & Schlesinger, we understand all the tricks the insurance company may pull to deny or devalue your claim.
-We have over 45 years of helping accident victims and can help you too.
+We have over 45 years of helping accident victims and can help you, too.
 Contact us today for a free case review.

 Free Consultation with a New York Car Accident Lawyer